 If you don’t want to own the most mainstream camera, yet still want something powerful and interesting, the TomTom Bandit is a very compelling choice.
 Right off the bat, this isn’t truly a 4K camera.
 It only shoots 15 FPS for 4K so you’ll either need to speed up the footage or accept a timelapse kind of vibe.
 That drawback out of the way, this camera has so many unique features it may have you remembering that almost no one watches anything in 4K (yet).
 One other issue with the camera, it does not have a built-in LCD, so you’ll have to use your phone.

 It is praised by users for its awesome app which makes highlight reels, but the true awesomeness of the Bandit are its unique data collection features and durability.
 This is very much a camera you can throw.
 And while it’s thrown (or on your head, preferably), this camera uniquely tracks stats like speed, g-force, altitude, and more.
 While it’s not the end all be all in terms of specifications, for those looking for a trip off the beaten path and don’t need 4K movies, the Bandit is a great, affordable way to go.

 Price: $169.95 (58 percent off MSRP)

 - Three hours of battery life

 - Awesome app for editing and app features including GPS stats like speed, G-force, altitude, and rotation

-- Works with GoPro accessories
+- Works with some GoPro accessories

 - Highly durable, sustains throws and other falls like nothing